-Integrating Collections Automation with Overall Financial Management Systems
+Integrating Cash Flow Management with Your Overall Financial Management Systems

 It is difficult to imagine modern business and finance teams without all the tools and software that come with it: CRMs, ERPs, Payment Software, etc.